by Francisco Goldman

 This Words without Borders collection provides an urgent introduction to and insight into the Mexican crisis.
 But even in the worst of times, very distinct artists flourish, or react to their times in highly idiosyncratic ways.
 Try to remember that many of Mexico’s greatest literary works were written in a Mexico that was, frankly, better than the one Mexicans are living in now.
 Hopefully, someday, the crisis will end.
 In the meantime almost all the writers I’ve mentioned in this piece are available to readers in English.
 Check some of them out, too.

-Update April 2016: The New York Times summarizes the findings of an international panel of experts who concluded a year-long investigation of the case. -- Eds.
+- The New York Times summarizes the findings of an international panel of experts who concluded a year-long investigation of the Ayotzinapa case.
+(April 2016)

-Supplementary Reading: Spanish-language authors and English-translated works mentioned in this essay
+Additional authors and and works mentioned in this essay include the following: